memc-rs/memc-rs/README.md

 memcrsd is a key value store implementation in Rust.
 It is compatible with binary protocol of memcached server.

+## Changelog (since memcrsd-0.0.1k)

+**Important:** Configuration options for Moka and DashMap store engines are now separated.
+Options like `--max-capacity` and `--eviction-policy` apply only to Moka, while `--memory-limit` applies only to DashMap.
+This makes configuration clearer and prevents confusion when switching between store engines.

 ## Supported features and compatibility

 To check compatibility with memcached server implementation memcrsd project